nicolai86/scaleway-terraform-demo/README.md

 $ terraform apply
 ```

 This will take some minutes again.
 And again, let's verify the setup was actually successful.
-We should see two nomad nodes, where one is marked as leader:
+We should see two nomad nodes, where one node is marked as leader:

 ```
 $ ssh root@163.172.160.218 'nomad server-members -address=http://10.1.38.33:4646'